Welcome to the Year 4/5 class page

 In Science, we started our topic about teeth.
-We learnt about the structure of a tooth before we set up an investigation where we put eggs in different liquids and we will observe what the effects are.
+We learned about the structure of a tooth before we set up an investigation where we put eggs in different liquids and we will observe what the effects are.

-In History, we learnt about our timeline, we were amazed to find out how little time humanity has been around.
+In History, we learned about our timeline, we were amazed to find out how little time humanity has been around.
 We then put together a timeline of Ancient Egypt and discovered more about that period of time.

-We have had another fun week in 4/5 and learnt a lot too!
+We have had another fun week in 4/5 and learned a lot too!
 In English, we completed our non-chronological reports on Ancient Egypt.
 We worked hard to research information and present them with the key features.
 We had to remember a title, introduction, captions, pictures, paragraphs of facts and sub-headings.